Brandon Royval

 Brandon Matthew Royval (born August 16, 1992) is an American professional mixed martial artist.
 He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2012, Royval has also formerly competed for Legacy Fighting Alliance, where he is a former Legacy Fighting Alliance Flyweight Champion.
-As of July 1, 2025, he is #3 in the UFC flyweight rankings.
+As of July 11, 2026, he is #3 in the Meta UFC flyweight rankings.

 Background

 Born and raised in Denver, Brandon was already training Brazilian jiu-jitsu and Muay Thai at the age of 15.
 Royval has an older brother, Darian.

 Mixed martial arts career

 Early career

 Royval took his first amateur bout at the age of 18, racking up a 5–0 record.
 Starting his professional career in 2012, Royval compiled an 8–3 record fighting mostly for Legacy Fighting Alliance, eventually culminating in a shot for the interim LFA Flyweight Championship against Casey Kenney, which he lost by unanimous decision.

 Brandon Royval next faced UFC vet, Joby Sanchez at LFA 65 on May 3, 2019, winning the bout via submission due to an armbar in the first round.

 Royval was going to face Jared Scoggins for the vacant LFA flyweight title on November 22, 2019 until Scoggins pulled out of the fight.
 Nate Williams stepped up as a replacement and Royval won the LFA Flyweight title via first round armbar.